 In selecting trees, form is particularly important.
 The canopy should be attractive and evenly developed, indicating the tree was grown in the open with ample room.
 Trees grown too close together show one side with dead branches, fewer branches, or no branches at all.
 Problems in the roots often show up as tip dieback, usually caused by a lack of watering.

 If the tree is balled and burlapped, make sure roots have not been damaged by rough handling.
-If you pull gently on the trunk and the tree moves easily, but the root ball doesn’t, or if the root ball is broken, select another tree.
+If you pull gently on the trunk and the tree moves easily but the root ball doesn’t, or if the root ball is broken, select another tree.
 Avoid trees with oozing sap, broken branches, recent wounds to the trunk, dull foliage, and fissures in the bark.
 As with broadleaved plants, some browning and dropped foliage will occur in needled trees.
 As long as the dropped leaves are accompanied by new shoots, there is no problem.

 The most important quality to seek in perennials and grasses is an abundance of new growth, which is assurance of a robust plant.
 Dieback in the center or around the edges of the plant indicates root loss, so look for a plant that’s growing evenly with fresh tips and new shoots.

-Perennials and grasses are priced by the container size, usually indicative of root growth.
+Perennials and grasses are priced by the container size, which is usually indicative of root growth.
 Since perennials regrow each year from their roots, this is key.
 Garden centers sell the plants they buy without repotting them.
 Nurseries will repot a plant to a larger container when its roots have developed sufficiently and will raise the price accordingly.
 If the plant seems small for the container, ask the nursery owner if it was transplanted recently.
 You might as well pay the smaller container price if you are getting a smaller root system.